Police responded to the scene of the fatal crash around 8:40 p.m. in the 7100 block of South Gessner near Neff.

-Juan was at a stop sign and thought he had enough time to cross the road, according to authorities.
-Due to the pickup truck's high rate of speed, the truck crashed into the Camry as it attempted to stop, police said.
+Due to the pickup truck traveling at a high rate of speed, the truck crashed into the Camry as it attempted to stop, police said.

 Mid West and VCD are at a fatal crash 7100 South Gessner.
 Two fatalities at the scene.
 Driver of the other vehicle fled the scene.
 202 pic.twitter.com/MQC1TXYXbk— Houston Police (@houstonpolice) December 25, 2021